dshivrin/Game-of-life/README.md

 This is the naive implementation for the GOL algorithm, written just to have a grasp of how slow it is.
 I'm starting a journey of optimization and exploration of other solutions, and I will publish the results when its done.

-If you wish to explore this exiting subject here are some related links:
+If you wish to explore this exciting subject here are some related links:

 https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life - rules